ibm-ecosystem-engineering/common-svs-charts/README.md

         openssl s_client -showcerts -connect <ExternalHost>:<Port>  </dev/null 2>/dev/null|openssl x509 -outform PEM > <File Name.crt>
         ```

-  After you secured the openpages.crt file, you need to create the ConfigMAP and bing that certificate
+  After you secured the openpages.crt file, you need to create the ConfigMAP and link the ExternalHost CA certificate
     - Refer the screenshot how the config MAP yaml

 ![ConfigMAP OpenPages](/OAuthProxy/configmap.png)